opalsecurity/terraform-provider-opal/docs/data-sources/uar.md

 - `deadline` (String) The last day for reviewers to complete their access reviews.
 - `name` (String) The name of the UAR.
 - `reviewer_assignment_policy` (String) A policy for auto-assigning reviewers.
 If auto-assignment is on, specific assignments can still be manually adjusted after the access review is started.
-Default is Manually. must be one of ["MANUALLY", "BY_OWNING_TEAM_ADMIN", "BY_MANAGER"]
+Default is Manually.
 - `self_review_allowed` (Boolean) A bool representing whether to present a warning when a user is the only reviewer for themself.
 Default is False.
 - `send_reviewer_assignment_notification` (Boolean) A bool representing whether to send a notification to reviewers when they're assigned a new review.
 Default is False.
 - `time_zone` (String) The time zone name (as defined by the IANA Time Zone database) used in the access review deadline and exported audit report.
 Default is America/Los_Angeles.